Web-Wizards2006/Registration-Form/README.md

 - JavaScript

 ## Usage
-Simply open the `index.html` file in your browser, and you will see the registration form interface.
+Simply open the `Registration form.html` file in your browser, and you will see the registration form interface.
 Users can fill out the form and submit their information.

 ## Screenshots
 ![Registration Form Screenshot](![image](https://github.com/user-attachments/assets/2bc35c74-936f-4054-90ae-38eb064a9757)